-Any driver whom MATC intends to hire or use to perform a safety-sensitive function, including faculty hired to teach in the Truck Driving academic program, will be required to undergo a background check for any conduct constituting a violation of DOT alcohol and other drug-testing regulations during the previous two years.
+Any driver whom MATC intends to hire or use to perform a safety-sensitive function, including faculty hired to teach in the Truck Driving academic program, will be required to undergo a background check through the FMCSA Drug and Alcohol Clearinghouse Query System according to the DOT in 49 CFR Part 40 Section 40.3 for any conduct constituting a violation of DOT alcohol and other drug-testing regulations during the previous two years.
 All drivers will be required to sign an appropriate consent form authorizing previous employers to release this information to MATC.
 MATC will then obtain information on the driver's history of alcohol test results reflecting a concentration result of 0.04 or greater, verified positive drug test results and refusals to be tested within the preceding two years from all of the driver's employers during that time period.